-The church was largely rebuilt in the early 19th century except for the chancel which was done in 1842.
-The arcades are still recognisably 13th century, though rebuilt in 1908; the tower has odd Gothic windows, ‘highly incorrect’ according to Pevsner.
+The church was substantially remodelled c.1812 except for the chancel which was restored in 1842.
+The arcades are still recognizably thirteenth-century, though rebuilt in 1909; the thin tower has odd, stiffly Gothic windows with triangular heads and a stepped parapet.

 Most interesting is the mausoleum to Pendock Barry’s wife Susannah (d.1811) separated from the south aisle by an elaborate wrought-iron gate.
 Inside is a glass ceiling on three semi-circular arches.
 A great memorial fills the east wall; smaller obelisk memorials in north and south niches bear unusual inscriptions.

 The manorial hall was built c.
 1675, much altered in the early 18th century, and again c.1800, with the addition of ‘Gothick’ towers.